redis-developer/redis-springboot-resources/README.md

 ## Overview

-Redis is a versatile in-memory data structure database that can be used as a cache, message broker, search store, vector store, and more.
+Redis is a versatile in-memory first data structure database that can be used as a cache, message broker, search store, vector store, and more.
 When combined with Spring Boot, it provides powerful solutions for many common application requirements.

 This repository aims to provide practical, ready-to-use examples of Redis integration with Spring Boot applications.